 Photo: Ilme Vysniauskaite

 Sylvia Lim (b.
-1992) is a composer based in London.
-Her works are intimate, exploring a small amount of material in depth.
+1992) is a Malaysian Australian composer based in London.
+Her music has been described as “ethereal” (The Times), “undeniably beautiful” (ABC Classic), “strange” (TEMPO) and “playful and profound” (BBC Radio 3).
 She is interested in the materiality of sound, notions of close listening, perception, rawness and instability.

 She was on the LPO Young Composers Programme and Psappha’s Composing for Piano scheme in 2019/20, the RPS Composers Programme as a Rosie Johnson RPS / Wigmore Hall Apprentice Composer in 2020/21, and Orkest De Ereprijs’s 28th Young Composers Meeting (The Netherlands, 2022).
 Sylvia is the 2022 winner of Rubiks Collective’s Pythia Prize.

 Sylvia completed her PhD (‘Exploring organic decay through sound’) at the Guildhall School of Music & Drama.
-She is a Professor of Composition at the Guildhall School of Music & Drama, and also teaches composition at The Purcell School.
+She is a Professor of Composition and Research Fellow at the Guildhall School of Music & Drama, and also teaches composition at The Purcell School.